Royal-Navy/design-system/packages/react-component-library/README.md

 The [documentation website](https://docs.royalnavy.io/) contains all the information you need to build your application using NELSON styles and components.

 ## Contributing
-The [contributing guide](https://github.com/Royal-Navy/standards-toolkit/blob/master/docs/contributing.md) resources presents information about our development process.
+The [contributing guide](https://github.com/Royal-Navy/standards-toolkit/blob/master/docs/contributing.md) resource presents information about our development process.

 ## Changelog
 If you have recently updated then read the [release notes](https://github.com/Royal-Navy/standards-toolkit/releases)